BlockSigner/cove/site/content/english/tax-consultant.md

 title: Sign electronically in HR with Skribble
 description: With Skribble you sign legally and easily in a digital way – from employment contracts to certificates and wage statements.Finish the pile with only one signature!
 draft: false
-slug: hr
+slug: tax-consultant

 # opengraph image (for facebook and twitter)
 og_image: og/og-skribble-identification.jpg

 ---

-{{< intro top=24 bottom=12 width=wide img=vertical-hr-main img-width=560 img-alt="Three women holding a document in their hands" >}}
+{{< intro top=24 bottom=12 width=wide img=vertical-hr-main img-width=560 img-alt="Three women hold a contract in their hands" >}}
 {{% markdown %}}
-# Sign electronically in HR
+# Electronic signature for tax consultants
-With Skribble you sign legally and easily in a digital way – from employment contracts to certificates and wage statements.
+With Skribble, you and your clients sign faster and more securely - from balance sheets and annual financial statements to tax planning.

 **Sign safely:**
-- Employment contracts
+- Balance sheet & annual accounts
-- Temporary contracts
+- Client agreements
-- Hourly wage contracts
+- Release declarations
 {{% /markdown %}}
 {{< button
   "Get started"
   "https://my.skribble.com/signup"